Dennis Hare

-Dennis Hare (born August 29, 1946 - died March 10, 2024) was a Californian artist, known mainly for his figurative work, and a former beach volleyball player and athlete.
+Dennis Hare (August 29, 1946 – March 10, 2024) was a Californian artist, known mainly for his figurative work, and a former beach volleyball player and athlete.
 Hare's career spans 35 years.
 Today he is known as both a figurative and abstract assemblage artist with over 55 solo shows.
 He was also a member of the Beach Volleyball Hall of Fame.
 Hare wrote the first book on the subject of beach volleyball, The Art of Beach Volleyball.

 Early life

 Hare was born in Glendale, California in 1946.
 His father Fred was a sports writer and his mother Arlene an interior designer.
 In 1964, as a high school senior, he was selected to the All-Southern California Basketball Team.
 Hare was introduced to volleyball while at San Diego State University where he graduated in 1969.
 In 1971, after returning from the service where he was a member of the All Armed Forces Volleyball Team, Hare dedicated himself to the sport of doubles beach volleyball.
 His love of the sport prompted him to write the first book on the subject: The Art of Beach Volleyball.